Contactkislay/RepData_PeerAssessment1/PA1_template.md

 The mean value (with imputed data) for total number of steps taken per day is: **10766.19**.
 The median value (with imputed data) for total number of steps taken per day is: **10766.19**.

-There are impacts on mean as well as median data while imputing the missing data, both have been increased but in imputed dataset mean and median are same *(With the strategy used in this case to fill the missing data)*.
+There are impacts on mean as well as median data while imputing the missing data, both have been increased compared to the corresponding value without imputing the data; but in case of imputed dataset mean and median are same  *(With the strategy used in this case to fill the missing data)*.

 ***NOTE: Missing data were filled with the mean of number of steps for all the available values across all the days.***

 ## Are there differences in activity patterns between weekdays and weekends?
-**Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.**
+**Creating a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.**

 ```r
 activityData_Imputed$day<-weekdays(activityData_Imputed$date)